turingschool/curriculum-site/module2/lessons/serializers.md

 - api/v1/songs
 - api/v1/songs/:id

-So we have our responses from our server, but it isn’t JSON API 1.0 And it has this created at and updated at stuff which we don’t want.
+So we have our responses from our server, but it doesn't adhere to JSON API 1.0 specification.
+It also has this `created_at` and `updated_at` stuff which we don’t want.
 So what do we do?
 We need to use a serializer.

 ## Customizing JSON